RKA2020/Maplet-GutData/README.md

 devtools::install_github(repo="krumsieklab/maplet@v1.2.1", subdir="maplet")
 ```

-Additional information about the installation of maplet and examples on how to use maplet can be found on the git hub page of the package [here](https://github.com/krumsieklab/maplet).
+Additional information about the installation of maplet and examples on how to use maplet can be found on the github page of the package [here](https://github.com/krumsieklab/maplet).

 # **The Aim of this Project**